Gacha game: Criticism and regulation

-The addictive nature of gacha games can be attributed to the brain's positive response to randomness and surprise.
-The anticipation of obtaining a rare or desirable item can create a sense of excitement similar to that experienced in traditional gambling.
-While some gacha games are criticized for being "pay-to-win," not all are inherently exploitative.
+Research has linked the appeal of gacha mechanics to psychological responses associated with randomness, reward anticipation, and variable-ratio reinforcement.
+Studies comparing gacha systems to gambling note that the anticipation of obtaining rare items can produce responses similar to those observed in traditional gambling contexts.
+Some gacha implementations have been described as "pay-to-win" by players and critics, while others offer optional purchases that do not substantially affect progression.
 The impact on players largely depends on how the developers implement the gacha mechanics and whether they are essential for game progression or merely provide optional enhancements.

 In response to growing concerns, some jurisdictions have implemented regulations requiring transparency in drop rates and banning particularly exploitative practices.
-Nevertheless, gacha games continue to be a lucrative business model, generating substantial revenue and sparking ongoing debates about their ethical implications and resemblance to gambling.
+Gacha systems remain a widely used and commercially successful monetization model in mobile games.